ajayindfw/WikipediaMcpServer/README.md

 The Wikipedia MCP Server can be deployed and accessed remotely, allowing multiple clients to use the service without running it locally.
 This is particularly useful for teams or when you want to avoid local resource usage.

+**New in v8.2:** The server now supports remote MCP access via the `/mcp/rpc` HTTP POST endpoint, enabling JSON-RPC 2.0 over HTTP for easy remote integration.

 #### Remote Deployment Options

 ##### Option 1: Render (Recommended)